 If the upscale resorts and villa rentals farther north aren’t exactly what you’re looking for you’ll find alternatives around Tamarindo’s golf courses as well.

 Nicoya’s Rugged Southern Coast

-    The region from Punta Lagarto south to Cabo Blanco is far from deserted-the surf is much too good and beaches too beautiful for that, but it is isolated by rugged roads and river fords that are the norm rather than bridges.
+The region from Punta Lagarto south to Cabo Blanco is far from deserted, the surf is much too good and beaches too beautiful for that, but it is isolated by rugged roads and river fords that are the norm rather than bridges.
 Accommodations are spread out and range from hammock hooks on a covered patio with outdoor showers to some of the most elegant small hotels in Costa Rica.
-As of 2006 there are no large multinational resorts along this section of coast.
+As of 2020 there are still no large multinational resorts along this section of coast.

 This region has its share of natural attractions as well.
 Perhaps the most important nesting site in the world for Olive Ridley Sea Turtles is Ostional National Wildlife Refuge just north of Nosara.
 In the peak season from May to December females ride in on the high tide, struggle up the beach and excavate nests in the sand in massive numbers.
 As many as 30,000 may come ashore in a few nights in spectacular events called arribadas.

 The southern tip, Cabo Blanco, remains quite isolated from the rest of the Nicoya Peninsula.
 The regular ferry services from Puntarenas across the Golfo de Nicoya make access easier from Juan Santamaría International Airport outside the capitol than from the Daniel Oduber Quiros International Airport near Liberia.